saduf/Control-of-a-3D-Quadrotor/README.md

 <p align="center"><img src ="./misc/lateral_acc.gif" /></p>

-You can try to limit the vertical velocity and acceleration to account for a more realistic scenario.
+The vertical velocity and acceleration are limited to maxSpeedXY and maxAccelXY, respectively, to account for a more realistic scenario.

 #### :snake: Python lateral position control

-Refer to lines 112-128 in controller.py
+Refer to lines 110-128 in controller.py

 #### :heavy_plus_sign::heavy_plus_sign: C++ lateral position control

-Refer to lines 216-232 in QuadControl.cpp
+Refer to lines 228-246 in QuadControl.cpp

 ### 6. Implement yaw control in python and C++.
 The controller can be a linear/proportional heading controller to yaw rate commands (non-linear transformation not required).